rasha-zieni-it/delta-d-rise/README.md

 This repository contains the code for our explainability method for object detection models:

-**DELTA-D-RISE — a detection-loss based perturbation explainability method.**
+**DELTA-D-RISE** a detection-loss based perturbation explainability method.

 ## Project description